 The upper feels secure near the top – where the laces are – but there’s a sense of extra space in the lower part of the upper.
 As a result, the foot doesn’t feel securely locked in, particularly on the inner (arch) side.

 The easygoing fit dilutes the Cascadia 16’s versatility over challenging ascents or descents.

 While the proprioception isn’t bad because of the flexible outsole and rock shield, it would have been much better with a snug fit.
 The fit is an important area of differentiation between the snugger Cascadia 15 and the more spacious Cascadia 16.

 So what’s our verdict?
 We view the Cascadia 16 as a very comfortable and protective trail running shoe that’s capable of most things except for speed-work or high-paced runs on technical terrain.

 And if you intend to use the Cascadia 16 as a hiking shoe, then you’re good.
-Just slap on a gaiter, and you’ve got yourself a comfortable and supportive shoe for high outdoor mileage.

 IS THE BROOKS CASCADIA 16 DURABLE?